Eggless Pumpkin Spice Scones

 These Eggless Pumpkin Spice Scones are big, fluffy, moist, and don't require eggs!
 They have a maple cream cheese icing making them the perfect indulgent treat this weekend.
 Serve them with a warm and cozy drink like coffee, tea, or hot chocolate!

-If you're looking for more pumpkin spice recipes, check out my Homemade Pumpkin Pie Spice Mix, Caramel Pumpkin Spic Snack Cake, or my Boozy Pumpkin Spice Hot Chocolate.
+If you're looking for more pumpkin spice recipes, check out Homemade Pumpkin Pie Spice Mix, Caramel Pumpkin Spice Snack Cake, Chocolate Pumpkin Pie Without Eggs, or Boozy Pumpkin Spice Hot Chocolate.

 Why You'll Love This Recipe